Carol Bolt: Career

-For television, Bolt's writing credits include Tales of the Klondike, two episodes of the animated children's series The Raccoons, and a single episode of Fraggle Rock.
+For television, Bolt's writing credits include one of the seven hour long productions of Jack London's Tales of the Klondike (In A Far Country: starring Scott Hylands and Robert Carradine); two episodes of the animated children's series The Raccoons, and a single episode of Fraggle Rock.

 Bolt died of complications due to liver cancer on November 28, 2000, in Toronto, Ontario.
 Following her death, the Canadian Authors Association renamed its CAA Award for Drama to the Carol Bolt Award in her memory; the award is now administered by the Playwrights Guild of Canada.